WDAV

-WDAV (89.9 MHz "Classical 89.9") is a non-commercial public radio station licensed to Davidson, North Carolina and serving the Charlotte metropolitan area.
-The station, licensed to the Board of Trustees of Davidson College, airs classical music and fine arts programming, with news updates from National Public Radio (NPR).
+WDAV (89.9 FM "Classical 89.9") is a non-commercial public radio station licensed to Davidson, North Carolina and serving the Charlotte metropolitan area.
+The station, licensed to the Board of Trustees of Davidson College, airs classical music and fine arts programming 24 hours a day.
+WDAV is an NPR member-station.

 WDAV has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is off Old Statesville Road in Huntersville, North Carolina.
 WDAV is also heard on 250 watt FM translator W217AX at 91.3 MHz in Harrisburg, North Carolina.

 Programming

-WDAV programming originates locally for 22 hours each day, and the tempo of the music is based on the time of day, with "upbeat, inspirational" in the morning and "relaxing, kick-back" late in the day.
-As of 2018, music director Ted Weiner, who recorded the overnight show instead of doing it live, had been a full-time personality since 1986, the longest of anyone there.
-General manager Frank Dominguez, an employee for 25 years, hosted Concierto on the HD-2 channel, with composers and musicians from Latin America and Spain, and on 45 public stations.
+WDAV programming originates locally for 24 hours each day, and the tempo of the music is based on the time of day, with "upbeat, inspirational" in the morning and "relaxing, kick-back" late in the day.
+As of 2018, music director Ted Weiner, who records the overnight show instead of doing it live, has been a full-time personality since 1986, the longest of anyone there.
+General manager Frank Dominguez, an employee for more than 25 years, hosts Concierto on the HD-2 channel, with composers and musicians from Latin America and Spain, and on 45 public stations.
 Station personalities include Mike McKay, Myelita Melton, Rachel Stewart and Joe Brant.